When Is the Best Time

 - Tours are fully booked for months in advance.

 - Sun Light Beams occur roughly from 11 am – 1.30 pm, when the sun is at its peak.

-- Tripods are only allowed at the photographer tour.
+- Tripods are currently not allowed on the photographer tour.

 - Lower Antelope has its own charm but without the light beam.
 Also, here you can take stunning pictures with glowing sandstone.
 Anyhow, this tour is more than getting the best shot; the entire narrow canyon is the experience.
 Soak in this mystic place and go back home with an unforgettable memory.